Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: D**

 A Symbol is not _enumerable_.
 The Object.keys method returns all _enumerable_ key properties on an object.
-The Symbol won't be visible, and an empty array is returned.
+The Symbol won\'t be visible, and an empty array is returned.
 When logging the entire object, all properties will be visible, even non-enumerable ones.

 This is one of the many qualities of a symbol: besides representing an entirely unique value (which prevents accidental name collision on objects, for example when working with 2 libraries that want to add properties to the same object), you can also "hide" properties on objects this way (although not entirely.
 You can still access symbols using the `Object.getOwnPropertySymbols()` method).